evolvingstuff/vdw2/content/posts/cancer-immunotherapy-is-enhanced-by-a-vitamin-d-loading-dose.md

 ---

-#### Also suspect better response by study if had used <a href="/posts/gut-friendly-vitamin-dgut-friendly-form-of-vitamin-d" style="color: red; text-decoration: underline;" title="This post/category does not exist yet: Gut-Friendly Vitamin D|gut-friendly form of Vitamin D">Gut-Friendly Vitamin D|gut-friendly form of Vitamin D</a>
+#### Also suspect better response by study if had used <a href="/posts/gut-friendly-vitamin-d" style="color: red; text-decoration: underline;" title="This post/category does not exist yet: Gut-Friendly Vitamin D">gut-friendly form of Vitamin D</a>

 Many cancers are associated with poor gut function ==> less vitamin D adsorbed